dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2016-02-03-About-Experience.md

 header:
      teaser: /assets/images/wiapost/5010-About-Experience.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![About Experience](/assets/images/wiapost/5010-About-Experience.jpg)

-## About Experience
+# About Experience

-Namaste,

 The tick of the time never stops.
 For the body, it simply means from birthplace to crematorium.